 So, what can you expect to pay?
 Generally, the hourly rate for an armed security guard in the U.S. falls between $35 and $70.
 This range can sometimes stretch up to $100 per hour depending on the specifics of the job.
 The final price tag is influenced by several key factors, including the guard’s level of experience, the risk associated with the assignment, and your geographic location.
 Hiring an armed security guard costs more than an unarmed one because of the extensive training, licensing, and insurance required to carry a firearm.
 Think of it as an investment in a higher level of protection and expertise.

-Contract vs. One-Time Service Costs
+How Do Contract and One-Time Service Costs Compare?

 The duration of the service also plays a big role in the final cost.
 If you need protection for a single occasion, like a corporate conference or a private party, you can expect to pay a premium hourly rate, often around $60 per hour.
 This covers the administrative and logistical work for a short-term assignment.
 For ongoing needs, such as daily patrols for a residential community or round-the-clock corporate security services, you’ll typically work under a long-term contract.
 These contracts often come with a more favorable hourly rate because they provide consistent, predictable work for the security agency.